This article helps you:

 In its basic form, Amplitude's group-by feature is a tool for categorizing events for aggregation.

-When you want to count the number of events by country, for example, you'd use a group-by:
+For example, when you want to count the number of events by country, use a group-by:

 For performance purposes, Amplitude sets a maximum limit on the number of groups a query result can return.
-When this limit is exceeded, the top groups are kept, while the rest are pruned from the query result.
-The top groups are determined in accordance with the table below.
+When a query exceeds, Amplitude keeps the top groups and prunes the remainder from the query result.

 Uniques | Number of unique users |